 - Enhance their career exploration and management skills

 Following our programme our students should be able to

 - Understand themselves and the influences on them

 - Investigate opportunities in learning and work

 - Make and adjust plans to manage change and transition

 Students benefit from starting to develop the foundations of career skills, attitudes and knowledge early on and throughout your daughter’s time at St Bernard’s she will receive a comprehensive programme of careers education, advice and guidance.
 This will be delivered through PSHE lessons, individual careers guidance interviews and employer engagement [annual Careers Fair: employer visits and work experience].

 YEARS 7 AND 8

 In Years 7 and 8 there is no expectation that students will make decisions about their futures or seriously plan how to enter a specific career area or job.
-However, our students benefit from starting to develop the foundations of career skills, attitudes and knowledge early on and it helps prepare them for Years 9-13 and Career Management.
+However, our students benefit from starting to develop the foundations of career skills, attitudes, and knowledge early on and it helps prepare them for Years 9-13.

 In Year 9 in addition to building on the work done in years 7 and 8 students are encouraged to explore career choices, prepare for future careers and make appropriate GCSE subject choices.
 These subject choices are important as they can open or close certain pathways to future careers.